 Make it Digestible

 We know attention spans are short.
 Keep your content and efforts to the point, and keep that in mind when you look at your RSS feeds and the information you’re pushing out.
 You should be limiting the feed to the most recent information or the last dozen or so items.
+Reading this paraphrase tool guide by SEOMagnifier can help improve your content writing.
 Forgetting about this point can leave some readers trying to pull a massive amount of data that your user will never wait for.

 If you want some other brainstorming ideas, check out this list of 100 Resources compiled by WebDesignDev.
 It’ll get you thinking in a 100 good ways.